kdoore/CS2335-Gitbook/zombie_objects.md

 In chapter 6, section 4, the author discusses Class Constructors.
 He creates a Zombie class.
 In the code below, we have expanded his example to show how to use Properties in C# to provide access to private instance fields.

+In this code example, we want to explore Encapsulation, Properties, Access Modifiers, Static Fields, how to spawn new gameObjects from C# scripts.
+In addition we want to introduce the C# Array syntax as well as the syntax to override methods.

 Zombie.cs
 ```
 using UnityEngine;